open2c/pairtools/README.md

 - tag .sam entries with Hi-C specific information
 - produce sorted lists of Hi-C pairs for downstream analyses

+All pairsamtools are compliant with the DCIC standards.

 ## installation

 At the moment, pairsamtools are provided as a set of command-line scripts.